YAZHINI-K19/customer_segmentation_r/README.md

-Customer Segmentation Analysis Poster
+#Customer Segmentation Analysis Poster
+Author: Yazhini K

+---
+#Overview:
-This project performs customer segmentation using K-Means Clustering on simulated customer data.
-It visualizes key insights through plots using ggplot2 and combines them into a single visual poster using patchwork.
+This project demonstrates a data-driven customer segmentation analysis using K-Means clustering on a simulated dataset.
+The aim is to group customers based on income and spending behavior to uncover actionable insights for marketing and business strategies.
+The results are visualized through a professionally designed poster created with R.

-Overview
+---
+#Objectives:

+Apply unsupervised learning (K-Means clustering) to identify customer segments.

+Visualize clusters using spending score and annual income.

+Analyze demographic distribution (age) within each cluster.

+Summarize key financial characteristics per cluster.
+---

-The dataset contains 200 synthetic customer records with the following features:
+Dataset Description: The dataset is synthetically generated and contains 200 customer records with the following features:

+customer_id: Unique identifier

-age
+age: Customer age (18–65)

-annual_income (USD)

-spending_score (1 to 100)

-K-Means clustering is applied using annual_income and spending_score, grouping customers into 4 clusters.

-Visualizations

-The poster includes the following:
+annual_income: Annual income in USD (20,000–120,000)

+spending_score: A score from 1 to 100 representing customer spending behavior

+---
+#Clustering Details:

+Algorithm: K-Means

+Number of clusters: 4

+Features used: Annual Income and Spending Score

+Initialization: 25 random starts to ensure stable convergence
+---

+#Visual Components:

 1. Income vs Spending Score

-Scatter plot showing clusters based on income and spending behavior.
+A scatter plot that illustrates how customers are grouped based on income and spending behavior.

 2. Age Distribution by Cluster

-Histogram showing the age distribution of customers in each cluster.
+A histogram showing the distribution of customer ages within each cluster.

 3. Average Income and Spending by Cluster

-Bar chart comparing average annual income and spending scores across clusters.
+A bar plot comparing average income and average spending score (scaled) across all clusters.

-Spending score is scaled (multiplied by 1000) for visual comparison.

-The three plots are stacked vertically and decorated with a main title, subtitle, and caption using the patchwork package.

-Output

-The final poster is saved as: Customer_Segmentation_Poster.png

-Requirements

-The following R packages are required:
+---
+Poster Design: All visualizations are arranged into a single cohesive layout using the patchwork library, featuring:

+Centralized title and subtitle

+Clean and readable design with minimal theme

+Cluster-based color distinction

+---
+#Output:

+Customer_Segmentation_Poster.png: A high-resolution PNG poster (12x16 inches at 300 DPI)
+---
+#Usage Instructions:

+1. Ensure you have R installed on your system.

+2. Install the required libraries listed in requirements.txt.

+3. Execute the R script to generate and save the poster.

+---

+requirements.txt

 ggplot2
 cluster
 dplyr
 patchwork

-You can install them using:

-install.packages(c("ggplot2", "cluster", "dplyr", "patchwork"))

-How to Run

-1. Open RStudio or any R-compatible IDE.

-2. Copy and paste the R script into a script file.

-3. Run the script.

-4. The poster image will be generated and saved in your working directory.

-Author

-Created by: Yazhini K
-Title: Customer Segmentation Poster for Data Analysis and Visualization Project

 ---